mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ## .idea

-The `artifacts` directory contains the artifact related settings.
+The `artifacts` directory contains the artifact-related settings.
 More info can be found in [Artifacts | IntelliJ IDEA](https://www.jetbrains.com/help/idea/working-with-artifacts.html).
 Artifacts in this project are the generated jar files such as `mps-core.jar` and `vcs-core.jar`:

 ![mps artifacts dialog](mps_artifacts.png)

-The directory also contains settings for code styles, copyright info and enabled inspections.
+The directory also contains settings for code styles, copyright info, and enabled inspections.
 The paths to the used libraries (*.jar) are also specified in the `libraries` subfolder.
-The run configurations, search scopes as well as many other IntelliJ specific project settings,
+The run configurations, search scopes as well as many other IntelliJ-specific project settings,

 ## .mps

 This folder also contains run configurations and scopes but also other settings:

-- *codeStyleSettings.xml*: style settings used for baselanguage (e.g. default field and parameter prefix)
+- *codeStyleSettings.xml*: style settings used for Base Language (e.g. default field and parameter prefix)
 - *compiler.xml*: the version of the Java compiler (currently: 11)
 - *encodings.xml*: encoding of the files (should be: UTF-8)
-- *migration.xml*: list of executed MPS migrations in current project
+- *migration.xml*: list of executed MPS migrations in the current project
-- *misc.xml*: miscellaneous settings (e.g. settings of favourites manager)
+- *misc.xml*: miscellaneous settings (e.g. settings of favorites manager)
 - *modules.xml*: a list of modules of this project that are loaded in MPS
 - *vcs.xml*: version control settings
 - *version.xml*: project version (not used anymore)